About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 where your mouth is, but don’t tell people to stop doing what they love.

-Comments are closed.
+Comments

-8 comments on “Websites Have Two Layers”
+8 responses to “Websites Have Two Layers”

 Couldn’t agree more.